sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - **Predictive Scaling**:
     -  Uses Machine Learning to predict future traffic ahead of time
     - Automatically provisions the right number of EC2 instances in advance
-- Useful when your load has predictable time- based pattern
+- Useful when your load has predictable time-based pattern
     ![Alt text](image-113.png)